laravel/docs/middleware.md

 ## Disable All Middleware

-If you want to disable all middleware, You can use IOC Container.
+If you want to disable all middleware, You can use <a href="https://laravel.com/docs/10.x/container">IOC Container</a>.

 ```
 /**